Working together to adapt and evolve Alberta’s R&I system

 Our network-based system of partners and service providers work based on a shared understanding of overarching goals and purpose.
 Alberta Innovates serves as a leader, influencer, convenor and connector.
 Our understanding of system-level impact drives us to work with others to build an informed community and increase support for the implementation of new knowledge, discoveries and technologies capable of addressing the province’s challenges of today and tomorrow.
 Further, our relationships with governments and the private sector enhance Alberta’s position as globally competitive in the emerging technology areas.

 The Government of Alberta enables R&I through policy implementation and budget allocations.
-Our partnerships with the Government of Alberta ensure that we launch opportunities that are Alberta-specific and aligned to provincial R&I priorities and initiatives It also affords our organization with opportunities to inform the development of provincial R&I policies, better understand the market needs within and outside our borders and share our technical expertise.
+Our partnerships with the Government of Alberta ensure that we launch opportunities that are Alberta-specific and aligned to provincial R&I priorities and initiatives.
+We are also able to inform the development of provincial R&I policies, better understand market needs within and outside our borders and share our technical expertise.

-In addition, we engage with the technical and program experts in several government ministries.
-We also support the Government of Alberta in identifying opportunities to attract investment to the province by foreign government owned entities and energy industry operations.
+We engage with technical and program experts in several government ministries.
+We also support the Government of Alberta in identifying opportunities to attract investment to the province by foreign government-owned entities and energy industry operations.

-We work closely with the Ministry of Economic Development Trade and Tourism to promote Alberta technologies and services in the oil, gas and pipeline industries in foreign markets.
+We work closely with the Ministry of Jobs, Economy and Innovation to promote Alberta technologies and services in the oil, gas and pipeline industries in foreign markets.
 The co-development, co-funding and/or co-delivery of programs with government and other provincial entities, such as Alberta Health Services help reduce duplication while maximizing the impact of R&I for Albertans.

 Federal agencies are important partners whose funds and networks can be leveraged by Alberta Innovates to develop national and international research and development collaborations and industry partnerships.
 Opportunities exist to develop collaborations examining potential impacts from development and adoption of emerging technologies, including ethical, environmental, economic, legal and social issues.
 Awareness and management of these issues are important for reducing the barriers to social acceptance and translation to society while increasing value to Albertans and Canadians.